sqoia-dev/panel.sh/docs/x86-installation.md

 # Installing on x86

-Anthias currently supports installing on x86 devices running Debian 12 (Bookworm) via the installation script, which means that pre-built BalenaOS disk images are not yet available.
+Panelsh currently supports installing on x86 devices running Debian 12 (Bookworm) via the installation script, which means that pre-built BalenaOS disk images are not yet available.
 To make sure that the script will work, you need to install Debian 12 in a specific way.